GNUnet 0.26.2-44-g5a6b2f9a5

 static void helper_write (void *cls)

-struct GNUNET_HELPER_SendHandleGNUNET_HELPER_send (struct GNUNET_HELPER_Handle *h, const struct GNUNET_MessageHeader *msg, int can_drop, GNUNET_HELPER_Continuation cont, void *cont_cls)
+struct GNUNET_HELPER_SendHandleGNUNET_HELPER_send (struct GNUNET_HELPER_Handle *h, const struct GNUNET_MessageHeader *msg, bool can_drop, GNUNET_HELPER_Continuation cont, void *cont_cls)

 void GNUNET_HELPER_send_cancel (struct GNUNET_HELPER_SendHandle *sh)